pickten/StoryCraftJS/README.md

 probably get some sort of fix for this.
 - May do some more work later today.
 - Not a full .1 version increase because so little happened.
+- --
+- Added some work for computing anchors at various points.

 ### 9/29/15: Improvements (v0.1)
 - Some work was done, you can now see my features list with completion stats.